rbangueses/int-hist-task-canvas-poc/README.md

 https://user-images.githubusercontent.com/98812531/200868840-2202b072-d856-4d63-8985-e87387ca2508.mov

 The delete functionality has been implemented but has been commented out.
-You can make it appear by removing the respective comments on InteractionHistoryComponent.js .
-For GDPR purposes (right to be forgotten) it's probably best to deal with deletions manually via the Firestore GUI, as agents generally should not have the ability to delete customer records.
+You can make it appear by removing the respective comments on InteractionHistoryComponent.js

 ## Setup